Leilamag/C-Programming/01-Setup.md

 ```

 2. Download the `codeblocks` IDE.
+- Click on downloads.
+- Click the binary release.
-- Go to binary and go for the Mac option.
+- Scroll down to Mac and download.